 The interior design of the first edition of Little, Big, published by Bantam Books in 1981 (and duplicated in the current HarperCollins edition), is certainly quite striking.
 Yet its sensibility is late Victorian, whereas Crowley’s design conception for the book has always been art nouveau.
-Incunabula has brought together the production team of editor Ron Drummond and book designer John D. Berry to create, in close consultation with John Crowley, that ideal edition of Little, Big.
+Incunabula has brought together the production team of editor/art director Ron Drummond and typographer/producer John D. Berry to create, in close consultation with John Crowley, that ideal edition of Little, Big.

-The finishing touch will come with an a long, ruminative Afterword to Little, Big written especially for the edition by one of the novel’s greatest admirers, Harold Bloom, the Yale humanities professor and bestselling author of The Western Canon and Shakespeare: The Invention of the Human.
+The finishing touch comes with a long, ruminative Afterword to Little, Big written especially for the edition by one of the novel’s greatest admirers, Harold Bloom, the Yale humanities professor and bestselling author of The Western Canon and Shakespeare: The Invention of the Human.

-Of course, such an embarassment of riches deserves nothing less than the finest book manufacturing that money can buy.
-We are committed to providing just that.
+Of course, such an embarrassment of riches deserves especially fine book manufacturing.
+We have provided just that.

 As one would expect, the cost of creating such an ambitious edition is enormous.
 The only way we can do it is in partnership with the people who love the book the most.
 Thus, the publication of the 25th Anniversary Edition of Little, Big will be paid for by the Readers, participating on a subscription basis.
 The idea for this was proposed by John Crowley himself.